 To stay relevant and ahead of industry, INSOFE faculty actively involves itself in applied research, consulting and product development through INSOFE Labs.
 Current focus areas include pattern extraction, text analytics, image mining using deep learning and blockchain analytics.
 Currently, these are applied to retail, healthcare and manufacturing verticals.

-Dr. Kishore Konda and Dr. Suryaprakash Kompally, use both traditional computer vision techniques and deep learning techniques to solve a variety of computer vision problems.
+Dr. Kishore Konda and Dr. Suryaprakash Kompalli, use both traditional computer vision techniques and deep learning techniques to solve a variety of computer vision problems.
 INSOFE has a specialist high-performance computing environment that enables the faculty members to conduct cutting-edge applied research.
 Their current work includes

 Wound detection algorithms for measuring the size of the affected zones